cvoter/website-research-group/README.md

 ## Publishing to a custom domain
 [The steps](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) to using a **custom domain** for your GitHub pages website appear to be:
 1. **Secure the domain**.
 You need to own the domain first, of course.
 I used to use BlueHost as my domain registrar, and also used them to host my old (Wordpress) website.
 But they jacked up their prices dramatically during renewals.
-So during the creation of this website, I transfered my domains to [Namecheap](https://www.namecheap.com/).
+So during the creation of this website, I transfered my domain(s) to [Namecheap](https://www.namecheap.com/).
 It feels like the best registrars are always changing, so check the latest collective wisdom of the internet before picking your own registrar.
 2. **Verify your domain** for GitHub pages.
 See the steps [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages) to do this for your profile.
 This helps make sure no other GitHub profiles can grab your domain if you e.g. delete your current website repository.
+Some additional pro tips:
+	* You can do this before you add the domain to your website repository.
+	* You can do this before you add the "A" and "CNAME" records that will link the domain to GitHub Pages.
+	* You can do this for all domains you own, even if you intend to redirect them to one primary domain.
+	* Copy the "host" value as GitHub provides, don't add your custom domain to the end (Namecheap does this automatically)
+	* It may help to set TTL to something reasonably short (e.g., 30 min) at first for the change to go through quickly.
+When I did this, I could verify on GitHub's side within just a few minutes.
 3. **Add your domain** to your website repository.
 See the steps [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) to do this for your website repository.
+Essentially:
+	* Add a few `A` (or `AAAA`) records (host = `@`, values = IP addresses listed) and a CNAME record (host = `www`, value = `<yourusername>.github.io`) to your domain on Namecheap or wherever.
+	* Add this domain to the repository > Pages > custom domain.
+Give it a minute to generate the SSL certificate, then check the box about HTTPS.
+	* Update the `hugo.yaml` file so the `baseURL` is your custom domain.
+Wait for GitHub actions to regenerate the website.